MENGENAL LEBIH DEKAT PERBANK KAN SYARI'AH

 a.
 To know the development of Basic Framework of Preparation and Presentation of Shariah Financial Statements-Indonesian Institute of Accountants

 b.
-To know the purpose of the basic framework of syariah financial statements&nbsp
+To know the purpose of the basic framework of syariah financial statements

 c.
 To know the Aspects Related to Sharia Transactions and Users of Shariah Financial Statements